RikGhosh487/pyformatter/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+We appreciate bug reports, feature requests, documentation improvements, and code contributions.

+For detailed information on how to contribute, please see our [Contributing Guide](CONTRIBUTING.md).

+**Quick Start for Contributors:**
-1. Fork the repository
+1. Fork the repository and clone your fork
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+2. Set up the development environment: `pip install -e .[dev]`
+3. Install pre-commit hooks: `pre-commit install`
+4. Make your changes and add tests
+5. Run the test suite: `python -m unittest discover -s tests -v`
+6. Submit a pull request

+For bug reports and feature requests, please [open an issue](https://github.com/RikGhosh487/pyformatter/issues).

 ---